acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

 oc apply -f argocd-app.yaml
 ```

-NOTE: It is required to update the file **vault.env** in order to update the required information.

 Once the Argo CD instance and the ArgoCD application are created, it will be possible to review the information included in the respective secret with the information saved in Vault: